-- politeness and consideration to each other - respect for each other's property and that of the school, - keeping hands and feet to yourself, - keeping the noise level low in the classroom and when moving around the school, - listening carefully and following instructions the first time they are given.
+- politeness and consideration to each other - respect for each other's property and that of the school, - · keeping hands and feet to yourself, - keeping the noise level low in the classroom and when moving around the school, - listening carefully and following instructions the first time they are given.

-We have 5 levels of behaviour across the school, which cover all aspects of school life.
+We had 5 levels of behaviour across the school, which cover all aspects of school life.
 Every child begins every day at Bronze level and may go up to Silver or Gold level or down to Amber or Red level according to their behaviour over the day.
 If a pupil has put themselves, other pupils or any adult in school in physical danger they will go straight to Red level.
+The children requested a further level for Platinum for exceptional examples of positive behaviour and attitudes.